demo-repositories/Brand-Schema-Governance/MULTI_BRAND_SETUP.md

 # Multi-Brand Workspace Setup

-This project implements a schema governance approach for managing multiple brands (Brand-A and Brand-B) with a workspace dropdown in the Sanity Studio.
+This project implements a schema governance approach for managing multiple brands (Brand-A, Brand-B and Brand-C) with a workspace dropdown in the Sanity Studio.

 ## Architecture

-### Schema Governance Approach
+### 🔧 Schema Governance Approach

 The schema is organized using a governance approach that separates: